-We should all look at other people’s success as an inspiration (if they did it, so can I) and not look for excuses to why it was easier for them.
+We should all look at other people’s success as inspiration (if they did it, so can I) and not look for excuses for why it was easier for them.
 If you do that, you can never move on in your life.

 2. Do you think that life is easier for others?

 As I said, thinking that life is easier for others won’t take you anywhere.
 If you want to compare yourself to other people, try looking for the ones whose life was harder than yours.
 How far did they go from their starting point?